browserengineering/book/book/accessibility.md

 Note that we need to set the `needs_render` flag when we zoom to redraw the screen after zooming is complete.
-Also note that when we zoom the page we also need to adjust the scroll position.[^zoom-scroll] We also need to reset the zoom level when we navigate to a new page:
+Also note that when we zoom the page we also need to adjust the scroll position,[^zoom-scroll] and reset the zoom level when we navigate to a new page:

 [^zoom-scroll]: In a real browser, adjusting the scroll position when